Deepening Campus-Community Relationships Through STEM Outreach

 Our Process

 This project focused on the fundamental dynamics of trust, reciprocity, and coexistence between the University of Illinois campus and the broader Champaign-Urbana community of which it is a part.
-We conducted 18 in-depth, semi-structured virtual interviews with both community and campus leaders.
-We focused on individuals who often crossed the campus-community boundary: community journalists, the Executive Director of the Housing Authority of Champaign County, the Director of the Education Justice Project, etc.
+We conducted 18 in-depth, semi-structured virtual interviews with community and campus leaders who often traversed the campus-community boundary: community journalists, Executive Director of the Housing Authority of Champaign County, Director of the Education Justice Project, etc.

 Outputs